-Health care services are offered regional and at national. district hospitals, at health centers (clinics) and at community-managed village health posts (USBs) (see Table 10.2). are 450 village health posts (USBs), which form the base of the health care structure.
-Their creation reflects the goals of the 1976 National Health Plan.
-The emphasized the plan decentralization of services, preventive (without neglecting curative services), the use of simple techniques and practices and education for health personnel, including village health workers (VHWs) and village midwives who form a volunteer staff.
-Although the USBs receive assistance from the Ministry of Health in the form of construction materials, an initial stock of drugs, supervision and training, they locally-managed entirely staffed.
+Health care services are offered regional and district at national, hospitals, at health centers (clinics) and at community-managed village health posts (USBs) (see Table 10.2). are 450 village health posts (USBs), which form the base of the health care Their creation reflects the structure. goals of the 1976 National Health Plan. emphasized The plan the decentralization of services, preventive (without neglecting curative services), the use of simple techniques and practices and education for health personnel, including village health workers (VHWs) and village midwives who form a volunteer staff.
+Although the USBs receive assistance from the Ministry of Health in the form of construction materials, an initial stock of drugs, supervision and training, they entirely locally-managed staffed.
 Private hospital care is not available.